frc3512/Robot-2022.1/README.md

-# FRC Team 3512's 2022 Robot
+# FRC Team 3512's 2022 Offseason Robot

-Source code for the 2022 comp robot: Daedalus

-Source code also for the 2022 practice robot: Xiphos
+Source code also for the 2022 offseason robot: Xiphos (but with swerve)

 ## Game